 On occasion when you download one, it is suggested that you include attribution to the artist, which is a courtesy and a good habit to get into regardless of the legal license issues.

 Use images as background and/or to enhance your message!

 This process can be lots of fun and a great way to get creative.
 Templates are available to help you create anything from a snapchat post to business cards to promotional brochure!

 And Ronnie Burt https://www.theedublogger.com/2017/01/20/copyright-fair-use-and-creative-commons/

 Note: Creative commons licenses cover more than just Images.
-Video, audio, educational resources, music are also protected.
+Video, audio, educational resources, and music are all also protected.